osi1880vr/prompt_quill/README.md

 # Looking for a hosting solution

-If you like the idea, and you are able to sponsor to longterm host this including the data feel free to contact me.
+If you like this project, and you are willing and able to sponsor this project as a longterm host (this including the data), feel free to contact me.

 # More prompts :)

-If you like and can provide large numbers of prompts please get in contact.
+If you like and can provide large numbers of prompts please get in contact with me.
-I like to compile a growing vector DB which I then like to share at some place where I can upload those files.
+I am compiling a growing vector DB which I can then share at some place where I can upload those files.

 # Contact

-You can find me on discord: https://discord.gg/gMDTAwfQAP
+Please find me and join us on discord: https://discord.gg/gMDTAwfQAP

 # Install

-to run this thing you need to decide which brand you like most, then you got to set up a vector store and start playing with it.
+To run this thing you need to decide which brand you like most, then you got to set up a vector store and start playing with it.

 If you did download a snapshot from civitai you have to run the Qdrant vectror store.
-A docker compose file you will find in the docker folder
+A docker compose file you will find in the docker folder.

 just cd to the qdrant folder and run: